cryptonector/ctp/README.md

 --------------------------------------------------

 A thread-safe global variable lets readers keep using a value read from it until they read the next value.
-Values are automatically destroyed when the last reference is released or the last referring thread exits.
+Memory management is automatic: values are automatically destroyed when the last reference is released or the last referring thread exits.
+Reads are always fast and never block writes.
+Writes are serialized but otherwise also always fast and never block reads.

 This is not unlike a Clojure "ref".
-Reads are always fast and don't block writes; conversely writes are serialized but otherwise fast and never block reads.
+It's also similar to RCU, but unlike RCU, this has a much simpler API with nothing like `synchronize_rcu()`, and doesn't require any cross-CPU calls nor the ability to make CPUs/threads run, and it has no application-visible concept of critical sections, therefore it works in user-land with no special kernel support.

     typedef struct pthread_var_np *pthread_var_np_t;
     typedef void (*pthread_var_destructor_np_t)(void *);